upasadena/interactive-cyoa-tutorial/CONTRIBUTING.md

 Cloudflare Pages only supports files up to `26.2 MB` in size.
 If it's above and it's a media file, please compress it.
 Source files shouldn't be above that size to begin with.

+If you absolutely must include a gif or video above that size, upload it to YouTube as a video, and link to it using the
+`{{ youtube_embed("dQw4w9WgXcQ") }}` macro syntax instead.

 ## Checking
 Check for dead links by using `mkdocs-linkcheck`.